 IBM reports that while the time it takes to identify and contain a data breach contracted from 287 days in 2021 to 277 days in 2022, the global average cost of a data breach hit a record seven-year high of $4.35 million.

 Reports and Data has identified three market dynamics expected to fuel the growth of MDR:

 The lack of skilled cybersecurity professionals - Without the skills required by staff members, or the organization’s inability to hire skilled staff, MDR could be an optimal solution for organizations seeking to increase their security posture.

-EDR uses artificial intelligence to detect anomalies and responds to threats without the need for human intervention.
+EDR uses artificial intelligence to detect anomalies and responds to threats without human intervention.

-However, EDR only works when it’s supported by skilled resources—a sub-par configuration of an EDR solution could leave an organization more vulnerable to attack than if they didn’t have EDR at all.
+However, EDR only works when it’s supported by human expertise—a sub-par configuration of an EDR solution could leave an organization more vulnerable to attack than if it didn’t have EDR at all.

 MDR can help alleviate that concern through human intervention.

 By receiving an alert from an EDR, an MDR service could interpret the alert and take appropriate action to begin the incident response.

 What Is The Difference Between MDR and SOC?

 A complete MDR solution includes a SOC, or a security operations center.